Decades ago, Kristine

 nearly 1 million acres of land to the Chilean government and another 370,000 acres to Argentina on the condition that they be used to create national parks that are open to the public.

-On Wednesday, April 27, Tompkins will visit Yale to address why she believes national parks are so important to biodiversity, people, and the planet.
-She’ll also discuss her organization’s goal of donating three national parks to the Chilean government and why National Parks are the best choice for conserved land in Patagonia.
+On Wednesday, April 27, Tompkins visited Yale to address why she believes national parks are so important to biodiversity, people, and the planet.
+She also discussed her organization’s goal of donating three national parks to the Chilean government and why National Parks are the best choice for conserved land in Patagonia.

 The talk, “Managing the World’s Largest Land Donation

-,” will begin at noon in Burke Auditorium, Kroon Hall.
+,” was held in Burke Auditorium, Kroon Hall.